duracell80/MoodeRadio-Get/README.md

 ![Screenshot](https://github.com/duracell80/MoodeRadio-Get/blob/master/packs/images/000.jpg?raw=true)

-In this repo currently there is also a custom built api for streaming youtube videos in audio format directly from Moode playlists.
+In this repo currently there is also a custom built api for streaming YouTube videos in audio format directly from Moode playlists.
 See the readme in the make-yt directory.
 Install the api to localhost from that subdir by
 ```
 $ sudo chmod 755 ./install.sh
 $ sudo ./install.sh